bekkopen/databasekurs/mongodb/exercises/insert-update-remove.md

-# Inserting, removing and updating documents
+# Inserts, updates and removes

 1. ### Insert yourself
     Add a yourself as a user in the users collection.